timmayg/openssl/05-ec_signing.md

 <li>Create a Root Certificate for the CA</li>
 This CA Certificate will be used to sign any Certificate Signing Requests.
+Thats it, OpenSSL is now a Certificate Authority and is able to sign CSRs!
+I told you this would be down and dirty!
 <br>
 <code>openssl req -x509 -new --key ca-private.key -sha256 -days 1825 -out lab-ec-openssl-ca.pem</code>
 <br><br>